Ravy-LFL/GlycoFreq/README.md

 - **out_count_carbohydrates.csv** : The CSV file which contains the informations of how many time a residue is in contact with the carbohydrate.

-- **infos_carbosçresidue.csv** : The CSV file which contains the informations about the carbohydrates.
+- **infos_carbos_residue.csv** : The CSV file which contains the informations about the carbohydrates.

 These outputs are also in the `examples/results/`.